wfranssen/QuickMarch/README.md

 QuickMarch
 ======

 QuickMarch is a python library for the animation of marching band movements.
-It attempts to er versatile to allow for a wide variety of movements to be animated.
+It attempts to be versatile to allow for a wide variety of movements to be animated.

 Requirements
 ------------